March Madness 2019: How to watch NCAA basketball tournament games live

 Which channels are the games on?

-March Madness games are shown across four channels: CBS, TBS, TNT and TruTV.
+The remaining March Madness games will be shown on CBS and TBS.
 (Editors' note: CNET is a division of CBS.)

 How can I watch for free?